DArmstrong87/surface-interval-server/README.md

 - `python manage.py migrate`

-## USING THE API
+## ▶️ USING THE API

 #### Connect to local db

+<b>Docker:</b> As long as container is running, you are good to go!

-Run `bin/pgconnect` -- This automatically enters your user password as stored in the .env file to connect.
+<b>Non-Docker:</b> Run `bin/pgconnect` -- This automatically enters your user password as stored in the .env file to connect.

-Endpoints require a token.
-The token is tied to a user and is provided by logging in or registering.
+⚠️ Endpoints require a token.
+The token is tied to a user and is provided by logging in, registering or running the `drf_create_token` command.

-Access the /register endpoint and provide the following:
+#### Register New User 🪪
+As long as you ran the `bin/dbseed` command, you should not have to do this but for registering a new user and testing the `/register` endpoint, provide the following:
 ```
 username
 email